yamisagi/Xylophone-Swift/README.md

   - [x] Create Function to Play Sound from Assets
   - [x] Get Current Buttons ID & Current Text etc
   - [x] Give Params to Function to get that Audio Assets from Current Button
-  - [x] Change Opacity to Half When Pressed and Return it to Normal After Delay
+  - [x] Change Opacity to 0.5 when Pressed and return it to normal after Delay
   - [x] Project Done